The technical information regarding the installation of the N.Rich tag

 The tag has two modes of operation:

-a) Bootstrap - Limited data collection prior to the user granting consent.
+a) Cookieless or Bootstrap mode - Limited data collection prior to the user granting consent.

-b) Cookie - Full data collection after consent is granted.
+b) Standard or Cookie mode - Full data collection after consent is granted.

 The recommended (and GDPR compliant) way of setting up the N.Rich tag is to ensure the Bootstrap tag is active on all marketing and landing pages of your platform, while the Cookie tag activates only when user user has been granted.